 Corneal problems can happen to anyone at any age.
 If something such as disease, injury, or infection damages the cornea, it can become cloudy and warped.
 A damaged cornea distorts light as it travels into the eye, affecting your vision.
 It may even be painful.
 The smoothness and shape of the corneas are vitally important to its proper functioning, as is its transparency.
 If either the surface smoothness or the clarity of the cornea surface is disturbed, vision becomes distorted.

-Keratoconus: This occurs when the cornea changes shape, pushing outward like a cone.
+Keratoconus occurs when the cornea changes shape, pushing outward like a cone.
 A cone-shaped cornea distorts light as it travels into the eye.
 This may cause you to see blurry or even multiple images.
 Keratoconus often affects young adults; the cause is not yet known.

 Our endothelial cells act as “pumper” cells, helping to keep fluids within the eye maintained at a healthy level.
 When these cells start to die off, the fluid isn’t pushed through the eye properly and swelling of the cornea can occur.